mcgas/contracts/Gas Sponsorship Subscription Platform.md

 5. **Paymaster's Pre-Op Function**:
    - In the pre-operation (pre-op) phase, the paymaster verifies that:
-     - The user does not have a subscription on Chain B.
      - The transaction originates from our **customized bundler** (ensuring authenticity).
+     (- If not, the subscription must be on the same chain.)
    - If the checks pass, the paymaster proceeds to pay the gas fee on the user’s behalf.

 6. **Cross-Chain Messaging for Subscription Update**: